Global Studies Concentration

 Meet Our Advisers

 Depending on availability, the following instructors are advisers for the concentration in global studies.
-Contact Director Leena Knight for formal adviser assignment.
+Contact Director Leena Knight for a formal adviser assignment.

 |Aaron Aguilar-Ramirez, Spanish||Emily Jones, German & ES|